 How to store your coffee beans

-All our Ueshima packs are gas flushed, and resealable to lock in freshness.
+Ueshima coffee packs are mostly gas flushed and resealable to lock in freshness.

 If using another brand, the best place for storing coffee beans is in an airtight container - such as a coffee canister or jar.
 This will help preserve the beans' flavour.